compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 LumoSQL is a clone that is 100% on time.
-It does rely on merging the master.
+It does not rely on merging the master.
 It has swappable db engine and btree.
 It has an edge on cryptography.